fernandomalmeida/dotnet_challenge/README.md

 ## Running the project

-Have a running RabbitMQ instance with default ports
+Have a running Kafka instance with default ports and with two created topics:

+- `chat.stock`
+- `chat.msgs`

 Run ChatServer
 ```shell